dojoengine/book/docs/pages/getting-started.md

 ## Prerequisites

-To work with Dojo, you need to have Rust installed on your PC.
+To work with Dojo, you need to have Git and Rust installed on your PC.
 You can install Rust using the following steps:

 ### Install Rust